asjoyner/fuse_gdrive/README.md

 The steps above assume that you're running the fuse client on the same computer the web browser is running on.
-If you get an error about failing to launch a web browser, and have to copy/paste the URL by hand, then you'll also have to ensure when your web browser attempts to HTTP post to http://localhost:12345 that it gets connected to the fuse\_gdrive client.
+If you get an error about failing to launch a web browser, and have to copy/paste the URL by hand, then you'll also have to ensure when your web browser attempts to HTTP POST to http://localhost:12345 that it gets connected to the fuse\_gdrive client.
 Typically, you want a command like
 this: